cypress-io/cypress-documentation/source/guides/references/configuration.md

 Option | Default | Description
 ----- | ---- | ----
 `chromeWebSecurity`    | `true`    | Whether Chrome Web Security for `same-origin policy` and `insecure mixed content` is enabled. {% url 'Read more about this here' web-security %}
+`userAgent` | `null` | Enables you to override the default user agent the browser sends in all request headers.
+User agent values are typically used by servers to help identify the operating system, browser, and browser version.
+See {% url "User-Agent MDN Documentation" https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent %} for example user agent values.

 ## Viewport